programming-in-th/programming.in.th/README.md

 1. Fork programming.in.th repository, https://github.com/programming-in-th/programming.in.th.git
 1. Clone your forked repository.
 1. Run `yarn` to install needed packages.
-1. Run `yarn start` to start the application.
+1. Run `yarn dev` to start the application.
 You can access it via `http://localhost:3000/`.

 ### Starting the application

-Simply run `yarn start` will do the job.
+Simply run `yarn dev` will do the job.

 ## Contributing